 Getting pregnant at a later age of 30 and above does pose several risks, so if you have the chance to plan it all out, there’s no harm at all in consulting your doctor about it.
 He can help you make your pregnancy journey less stressful and more meaningful for you.

-Below is a list of questions that you might have about your current or future pregnancy plans and whether or not it is necessary to take prescription medications for your mental and emotional well-being.
+Below is a list of questions that you might have about your current or future pregnancy plans and whether or not it is necessary to take antidepressants for your mental and emotional well-being.

 During pregnancy, you are mainly responsible for taking extra care of yourself and the baby inside your womb.
 If you think that not taking the prescribed medications, including antidepressants, would disrupt the already ‘normal’ status of your mental health and leads you to more harm than good, then your most sensible move for both you and your baby is, of course, to continue taking these medications.

-But you have to make sure that you weigh the risks it has on your baby against the possible dangers of stopping the medication, then you finally decide on what’s best from your experience and your doctor’s recommendation.
-You will feel confused about this, and it would be wise for you to look for more support such as family and friends during this time.
+But you have to make sure that you weigh the risks it has on your pregnancy against the possible dangers of stopping the medication, then you finally decide on what’s best from your pregnancy experience and your doctor’s recommendation.
+You will feel confused about whether you should take antidepressants while pregnant, and it would be wise for you to look for more support such as family and friends during this time.

 I was diagnosed with depression when I found out I was pregnant, and I was scared that I would not be capable of taking care of my baby with my mental illness.
-So I decided to take an antidepressant.
-Up until now, I feel that I am better, and I can better manage my mood and behavior because of it.
-But what are the risks of what I’m doing?
+So I decided to take antidepressants.
+Up until now, I feel that I am better, and I can better manage my mood and behavior because of the antidepressants.
+But what are the risks of taking antidepressants while pregnant?

-The possible risks include but are not limited to:
+The possible risks to your pregnancy when you’re taking antidepressants include but are not limited to:

 Potential congenital disabilities.
-Some studies have proven that taking SSRIs in the early stages of pregnancy increases the risk of the baby to have spina bifida, heart abnormalities, and cleft lip or palate.
+Some studies have proven that taking SSRIs, a common antidepressant, in the early stages of pregnancy increases the risk of the baby having spina bifida, heart abnormalities, and cleft lip or palate.

-Other uncommon risks, like taking a new kind of drug.
+Other uncommon risks, like taking a new kind of drug to substitute for antidepressants.

-The risks mentioned above are much higher during the first trimester and the later portion of the third trimester when the baby is more sensitive and susceptible.
+The risks mentioned above are much higher during the first trimester and the later portion of the third trimester of the pregnancy when the baby is more sensitive and susceptible.

-What If Taking Medication Is Of Paramount Importance?
+Antidepressants and Pregnancy: What If Taking Such Is Of Paramount Importance?

-If you think you need to take your antidepressants, you are not allowed to take it directly without first consulting your primary physician.
-He will advise you on which drugs have fewer side effects than others.
+If you think you need to take your antidepressants while pregnant, you are not allowed to take them directly without first consulting your primary physician.
+He will advise you on which antidepressants have fewer side effects than others.